dvamvourellis/dvamvourellis.github.io/index.md

 ## Work Experience

-Currently, I am working as Quantitative Researcher at BlackRock's Liquidity Research Group, applying machine learning and NLP techniques on the field of liquidity and market microstructure.
+Currently, I am working as Quantitative Researcher at BlackRock's Investment AI Group, developing machine learning and NLP solutions to aid investment processes.
 Previously, I worked as a data scientist for [intelligencia.ai](https://www.intelligencia.ai/), building Natural Language Processing models to uncover trends and emerging areas of innovation in clinical research.
 Prior to that, I worked in the fintech industry for BlackRock, where I developed subject matter expertise on the quantitative capabilities of the Aladdin platform like stress testing, portfolio optimization and portfolio risk modelling tools.

 ## Recent Projects